danzure/terraform-azure/README.md

 ----
 ## Introduction 👋 ##

-Hello, welcome to my GitHub repo for Azure Terraform reposirty, here you'll find all my self made code samples used for my personal projects
+Hello, welcome to my azure terraform reposirty.
+Here you will find all of my self-created samples & quickstarts for use within Azure.

 ## Other Notes ##